BrendanBenshoof/pyTOX/README.md

 /rename $oldnic $newnic --- renames a friend (only shows change in chats
                             not channels)

-/ping $friend           --- sends a ping to check if a friend is online
+/ping $nic           --- sends a ping to check if a friend is online

 /who                    --- pings all your friends